Get started with mapping

 register-form

 At this point, getting the word out about the map is important to plan.
-Some projects celebrate with a launch event, post on social media, and embed their map in their own website!
+Some projects celebrate with a launch event, post on social media, and embed their map on their own website!

 Contribute to the Map

 Once you have the map, team members and the public at large can start contributing features and making use of the data.
-Open Green Map offers many options for engaging people in the mapmaking process:
+The Green Map platform offers many options for engaging people in the mapmaking process:

 • Using the import functionality you can add gpx, geojson, json and CSV data already collected.